MaastrichtU-IDS/d2s-docs/docs/argoinstall.md

 ---
-id: doc2
+id: argoinstall
-title: document number 2
+title: Argo installation
+sidebar_label: Argo installation
 ---

 This is a link to [another document.](doc3.md)